 - Smart parking systems that use built-in sensors to update maps on where parking spaces are in a city.
 One such system, SFpark, reduced cruising in search of on-street parking spaces by 50%.

-Though the benefits can be huge, sharing data between public and private organizations, as well as between transport and utility companies is not that simple.
+Data will be indispensable to both maintaining grid stability throughout the clean energy transition and to creating new business advantages.
+But although the benefits can be huge, sharing data between public and private organizations (or between transport and utility companies) is not that simple.
 There will always be major concerns with regards to where data is stored, what it is used for, and how it is protected.

 To satisfy these concerns and ensure continuous trust and security during collaboration, smart transportation and energy organizations are turning to trusted data exchange platforms—like the Intertrust Platform™.
 The Intertrust Platform facilitates secure collaboration between organizations in the collection and processing of data.
 With this highly protected data exchange platform, project data can be guarded by strict governance rules which allow for fine-grained access control and provide advanced privacy protection.